tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 3.md

 🎬 *Follow previous line*

 We can see that the sdk.js has loaded, and that in the console tab the message appears.

 🎬 *Go to the console tab*

+The Facebook SDK populates the `window.FB` object, and you can see that by typing in `window.FB` in the console and hitting enter.

+🎬 *Follow previous line*

+As you can see, there is a lot of stuff here provided by the SDK.

 #### Recap
 🏞️ *Display recap slider*

 Awesome.
 Before we go any further let's quickly recap what you've learned so far.

-In the first episode, you've learned how to setup a new NextJS project.

-In the second episode, you've learned how to create create new pages and how to navigate between them.

-And in this episode, you've learned how to work with Images, Metadata and Third-Party Scripts.
+You've learned how to setup a new NextJS project, how to create create new pages and how to navigate between them, and also how to work with images, metadata and third-party scripts.

 #### Ending
 🏞️ *Display next episode slider*